-Following the eviction of the Washington community (Baja Verapaz) in April, we documented the incident and the context which led to the eviction, in order to inform the diplomatic corps present in Guatemala, as well as our International Support Network.
-As a result, an embassy contacted the Governor of Alta Verapaz to express their concern and their desire to remain informed about the situation.
-At the international level, parliamentarians reiterated these concerns to their Ministries for Foreign Affairs, requesting information on the matter and urging their embassies in Guatemala to respond with protection actions.
-The European Union (EU) Representative for Foreign Affairs, Josep Borrell, confirmed that the EU Delegation would monitor the situation closely and address the issue at a meeting of the Filter Group (FG).
-In April 2020 we presented the critical security situation of CCDA - Las Verapaces Region to the FG, and as a result representatives of this organization held a virtual meeting with the Human Rights Officer of the EU Delegation in May to report first hand on the persistent threats and attacks they have been suffering for some time.
+Following the eviction of the Washington community Parliament, as well as with regional government (Baja Verapaz) in April, we documented the incident authorities from other countries and the Ministry for and the context which led to the eviction, in order to Foreign Affairs in the Netherlands.
+We hope that this opportunity to receive first-hand information from the inform the diplomatic corps present in Guatemala, as well as our International Support Network.
+As a result, human rights defenders will serve to increase support an embassy contacted the Governor of Alta Verapaz and that the necessary protection measures will be put to express their concern and their desire to remain in place. informed about the situation.
+At the international level, parliamentarians reiterated these concerns to their We also carried out public activities in which the Ministries for Foreign Affairs, requesting information on accompanied human rights defenders were able to the matter and urging their embassies in Guatemala to discuss their situation in coordination with several PBI respond with protection actions.
+The European Union country groups.
+For example, a representative of UVOC (EU) Representative for Foreign Affairs, Josep Borrell, participated in a virtual panel with the former UN confirmed that the EU Delegation would monitor the Rapporteur for Indigenous Peoples, Victoria Tauli, on situation closely and address the issue at a meeting "Systematic patterns of persecution and criminalization of the Filter Group (FG).1 In April 2020 we presented of indigenous defenders in Guatemala - cases from the critical security situation of CCDA - Las Verapaces Alta Verapaz" organized by PBI and Franciscans International.
+This occurred in parallel with the session Region to the FG, and as a result representatives of this organization held a virtual meeting with the Human of the UN Human Rights Council.
+Rights Officer of the EU Delegation in May to report first hand on the persistent threats and attacks they have been suffering for some time.